100th anniversary of Girl Scout Cookies is here

 HARRISBURG, Pa.
 (WHTM) – Thin Mints, Tagalongs and Savannah Smiles mean it’s that time of the year.

-Girl Scouts Cookies will soon be available.
-A new addition, S’mores Cookes will help celebrate the 100th anniversary of the first known sale of cookies by Girl Scouts.
+Girl Scout Cookies will soon be available.
+A new addition, S’mores cookies will help celebrate the 100th anniversary of the first known sale of cookies by Girl Scouts.

-Think of this while savoring the cookies with a favorite beverage, your purchase helped to give girls the skills they need to become leaders.
-Through the sale, they learn how to manage finances, build confidence and self-sufficiency.
+Think of this while savoring the cookies with a favorite beverage: your purchase helped to give girls the skills they need to become leaders.
+Through the sale, they learn how to manage finances and build confidence and self-sufficiency.

 Initial orders started Monday.
 Booths will pop up between Feb.
 24 and March 26.